rjodon-compas-forks/compas-dev.github.io/_sources/gettingstarted/installation.rst.txt

         $ mkdir compas-dev
         $ cd compas-dev

 2. **Download the main library**

-   There are two options for downloading the main library onto your system:
+   There are two options for downloading the main library onto your system.

-   * clone the GitHub repository, or
-   * download a release archive.

-   *Clone the repository*
+   *Clone the GitHub repository*

    .. code-block:: none

         git clone https://github.com/compas-dev/compas.git

    or, using GitHub Desktop

    .. code-block:: none